Early Years Foundation Stage

 Homework gives children the opportunity to lead their own learning and parents the flexibility to manage home learning around family life.
 Make sure you check the termly letter from your child’s class-teacher for the details of when homework is set and when it needs to be returned to school.

-For further information on the KS2 Curriculum please contact Miss Price, Assistant Headteacher at the school address.
+For further information on the KS2 Curriculum please contact Mrs Kearns, Deputy Headteacher at the school address.

 Phonics and Reading